maquinitas/maquinitas-chuck/README.md

 ## Use

+To start using this library, either clone the repository or download the latest release from [github.com/maquinitas/maquinitas-chuck/releases]()https://github.com/maquinitas/maquinitas-chuck/releases.

-For start using this library, run the [maq.init.ck](/scripts/maq.init.ck) script.
+For loading this library, run the [maq.init.ck](/scripts/maq.init.ck) script.

 Afterwards, setup the corresponding MIDI port for using your hardware MIDI instrument.